2024 Annual Complaints Reporting (ACR) requirements for registered or regulated Victorian disability services.

 Using the free on-line ACR tool (which is administered by the DSC) organisations are required to report on:

-- number of complaints received that relate to services funded by DFFH (formally DHHS)
+- number of complaints received that relate to disability services funded by DFFH or TAC

 - outcomes of complaints received, including how they were resolved.